ocean-shine/workflow/README.md

 | GET | POST | PUT | HEAD|
 |---|---|---|---|
 | Read Only | Write Only | Update existing | Does it exist? |

+{
+    query: What is the best wine in Oregon above 92 points?, data:wine-ratings.csv
+}